 In the continuing saga of 'I have awesomely talented friends,' here's Jeremy's Great Bear Comics.
 More great things to come from him soon, to be sure.

 Today I read: The expression of wonder stands for all that cannot be understood, that can scarcely be believed.
 It calls attention to the problem of credibility and at the same time insists upon the undeniability, the exigency of the experience. -- Stephen Greenblatt, Marvelous Possessions: The Wonder of the New World

-There are more AutoTuned opening lines — including Slaughterhouse 5 and The Illustrated Man — over at the Waterstones Oxford Street tumblr.
+Oh my goodness, it's the first lines of Hilary Mantel's Bring Up The Bodies, AutoTuned.
+Songified historical fiction, what.
+There are more AutoTuned opening lines -- including Slaughterhouse 5 and The Illustrated Man -- over at the Waterstones Oxford Street tumblr.

 Susan and I went to see The Great Gatsby this evening, and I wish I could articulate why I didn't like it, but I can't seem to put it into words . . .
 The closest I can come is to say that this Gatsby isn't subtle.
 Baz Luhrmann isn't exactly known for his subtlety, …